mkenney/git-status/README.md

 # git-status

-This is a simple, clean `git` status line for your shell prompt.
-The `git-status.sh` script defines a function called, creatively, `__git_status()` that returns a string indicating the current state of your local repository.
+This is a simple, clean, informative `git` status line for your `bash` shell prompt.
+The `git-status` script defines a function called, creatively, `__git_status()` that returns a string indicating the current state of your local repository.
 The function returns a string describing:

 * `origin`/`local`/`tag`/`detached` origin indicator
 * branch name/tag name/commit hash position indicator